bakera1/CreditDefaultSwapPricer/README.md

 + pvbp10y - present value of a basis point based on a 1bps shift of 10Y IMM tenor date.
 + duration_in_milliseconds - total wall time in terms of execution of the routine

-### IMM CDS Dates ###
+### IMM CDS Dates

+Quite often the first hurdle is how to compute and make available accurate IMM dates that play nicely with all CDS contracts;

+1. imm_date_helper

+   The imm_date_helper function has been written and tested for the explicit purpose to provide accurate IMM dates that comply with the CDS market convention.
+Using this function you can easily bootstrap the necessary IMM date vector for any business date.

+2. semi-annual roll

+   Since 2015 IMM date logic for CDS contracts has changed to a semi-annual roll; this change impacts all future tenors along the CDS curve and should be accurately applied to ensure consistent CDS contract pricing.

+#### Example Semi-Annual IMM Date Roll

-Quite often thr first hurdleis how to compute and feed in IMM dates that play nicely with CDS contracts; the imm_date_helper routine has been constructed and tested for this purpose.
-You can easily bootstrap the necessary IMM date vector for any business date.
-As you can see in the example below the IMM date roll logic is embedded accurately into the helper based on the semi annual roll.
-If you are pricing and need IMM dates before the ISDA 2015 semi annual roll change then this is also supported.
+The example below shows how the IMM date roll logic is embedded accurately into the helper based on the semi annual roll, with a before and after roll date vector generated along the entire swap curve tenors.
+If you are pricing and need IMM dates before the ISDA 2015 semi annual roll change then this is automatially applied in the helper function base don the value of start_date parameter.

 ```python